 There are 3 levels of doctrine within Christianity:

-These are beliefs that define the essence of Christianity.
-In other words, if you refuse to believe one or more of the essential Christian doctrines, you are not saved, not born-from above, and not going to heaven, period, without exception.
+These are the core beliefs of Christianity.
+They define the minimal standards of what a person must believe to be accurately labelled a Christian.
+In other words, if you deny or redefine one or more of Christianity’s essential doctrines, you are not saved, not born-from above, and not going to heaven, period, without exception.

 - One True God

 - The Depravity of Man

 - The simultaneous 100% divinity & 100% humanity of Christ (aka the “hypostatic union”)

 - The physical resurrection of Christ from the dead

 - The efficacy of Jesus’ blood alone to remove all our sins